werk85/grunt-open-editor/README.md

 Temporary file suffix.

+#### options.configVariable
+Type: `String`
+Default value: 'editor'

+The variable inside the grunt configuration that should be used.

+#### options.keepPrevious
+Type: `Boolean`
+Default value: `false`

+If the previous editor content should be keeped when running the task again.

+#### options.keepPreviousFileName
+Type: `String`
+Default value: `'.tmp/grunt-open-editor.txt'`

+If `keepPrevious` is set to `true` this is the filepath that is used for storing the content.
+The default value is concatinated by using the `prefix` and `suffix` values in the configuration.

 ### Usage

-Run the task and use the `<%= editor %>` grunt template variable some where in your configuration.
+Run the task and use the `<%= editor %>` (or the value defined in `options.configVariable`) grunt template variable some where in your configuration.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).